ian-weisser/asknot/README.md

 *Second*, let's create the subgroup with three choices.
 - The entire subgroup should have an intro string or *question* ("So you like to dress down?")
-- Each choice should include a string ("Professional!")
+- Each choice should include a simple, clever phrase ("Professional!")
 - Some choices may include an expanded description ("best acting job in town")
 - Each choice should include a landing URL (http://example.com/pro_wrestling)